 Cambridge, MA 02139

-More specifically, I am interested in how children (and adults) use syntactic structures to make inferences about what sentences mean.
-I study how children use their conceptual and linguistic representations of causation to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break) in their native language.
-I'm also interested in event representations in early development, and pragmatics in early langauge production.
+More specifically, I am interested in how children (and adults) use syntactic structures to make inferences about what sentences mean, and to choose the right things to say to get their own meanings across.
+I study how children use their conceptual and linguistic representations of causation to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break).
+I also look at how event representations and pragmatics interact for children who are just beginning to form their first multi-word utterances.